TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Elements/Index.rst

          Boolean
    :Description:
-         Defines for an object of the type <array> that it must contain other "array" type objects.
+         Defines for an object of the type <array> that it must contain other "array" type objects in each item of <el>.
 The meaning of this is application specific.
 For FlexForms it will allow the user to select between possible arrays of objects to create in the form.
 For TemplaVoila it will select a "container" element for another set of elements inside.
 This is quite